What Is NASCUS

 Engagement

-- Federal regulatory agencies: NCUA, CFPB, Federal Reserve, Treasury, OCC, FFIEC, FTC
+• Federal regulatory agencies: NCUA, CFPB, Federal Reserve, Treasury, OCC, FFIEC, FTC, FinCEN, OFAC, FBIIC, and more

 Leadership

-NASCUS is governed by a Board of Directors, which consists of state regulators and a Credit Union Advisory Council.
-Together these bodies are known as Joint Leadership.
-NASCUS’ operations are led by President and CEO Brian Knight and its staff from NASCUS headquarters in Arlington, VA.
+NASCUS is governed by a Board of Directors comprising state regulators and a Credit Union Advisory Council comprising state credit union leaders.
+Together, these bodies are known as Joint Leadership.
+NASCUS’s Joint Leadership ensures that regulator and credit union perspectives inform NASCUS policy.
+NASCUS is headquartered in Arlington, VA.

 Committees

 NASCUS’ committees are comprised of member organizations.
-The committees provide Joint Leadership with input and guidance on policies impacting the credit union system.
+The committees provide Joint Leadership and NASCUS’s management team with input and guidance on issues affecting the credit union system.

 Our History

-In 1965, a group of state regulators gathered to address rapid growth trends in state-chartered credit unions.
-This gathering resulted in a need to collaborate across state lines in developing policies and procedures to ensure effective supervision.
+In 1965, a group of state regulators gathered to discuss the rapid growth of state-chartered credit unions.
+The meeting resulted in an agreement to coordinate and collaborate across state lines in developing policies and procedures to ensure effective supervision.

-Finding that the challenges they faced were “many and mutual,” state regulators joined together and created a framework for the organization to grow into the NASCUS of today.
+Finding that their challenges were “many and mutual,” state regulators joined together and created a framework for the organization that would grow into the NASCUS of today.

 The following March of 1966, eleven state regulators met at the Savoy Hotel in Des Moines, Iowa, to incorporate the association of state regulators.
-That year seventeen additional states and a Canadian provisional credit union regulator joined the association.
-Over the following years, all 45 state credit union regulatory agencies would join NASCUS as their professional association.
+That year, seventeen additional states and a Canadian provisional credit union regulator joined the association.
+Over the following years, all 46 state and territorial credit union regulatory agencies would join NASCUS as their professional association.

 Through this multi-state collaboration, regulatory agencies debated regulatory guidance and supervisory practices, shared best practices, formulated ideas, and engaged with their federal counterparts.
-Additionally, these partners utilized NASCUS’s strength in professional development to enhance state examiner performance and ensure best-in-class supervision.
+Additionally, they utilized NASCUS for professional development to enhance state examiner performance and ensure best-in-class supervision.

 In its first 25 years, NASCUS supported the state supervisory system to face the challenges that propelled its creation and expanded into an innovative and vibrant source of industry services.

-In the early 1990s, state regulators sought to expand their perspectives to create impactful policies for the industry as a whole.
-As a result, NASCUS membership was open to credit unions.
-Credit union staff were now part of the dialogue, debates, and conversations around the policies that influenced their businesses and members.
+In the early 1990s, state regulators sought to better understand the perspectives of credit unions and system stakeholders and benefit from the system’s expertise.
+As a result, NASCUS membership expanded to credit unions.
+Credit union staff were now part of the dialogue, debates, and conversations that developed the policies that affected their businesses and members.

-NASCUS remains at its core the same regulators’ professional association from 1965 and meets the challenges of the state credit union system.
-Today, NASCUS has evolved with an inclusive membership that encourages in-depth industry and regulator dialogue while recognizing the independent needs of both.
+While NASCUS remains at its core the regulators’ professional association created in 1965, the NASCUS of today has evolved with an inclusive membership that encourages in-depth industry and regulator dialogue while recognizing the independent needs of both.
 This open conversation is what fuels innovation.

 We invite you to join the conversation and become a member today.